Four Seasons Safari Lodge Serengeti

 Tanzania is a large country, with a varied climate.
 Generally, the long rains run from March to May - the temperature is warm and the humidity is high.
 June to October is the long dry season, and the short rains are in November and December, much lighter than the long rains.
 January and February are again dry (the short dry season) so this is another good time to visit.

-To start planning your holiday to Four Seasons Safari Lodge Serengeti
+Call us on 020 3993 5269 to start planning your holiday to Four Seasons Safari Lodge Serengeti or take a look at our itineraries to Tanzania

 Four Seasons Safari Lodge Serengeti is a fantastically luxurious property situated in the heart of Tanzania's most famous safari area.
 Perfectly placed for the Great Migration, the lodge has 77 rooms and the full facilities of a Four Seasons property.